 Hard Anodized Aluminum Cookware and My Recommendation

 Anodized Aluminum Cookware Manufacturers and industry lobbyists all claim it is safe.
 Their biggest argument is that the amount of aluminum leached from hard anodized aluminum cookware is a mere 35 micrograms.
 That is a small amount.
 By itself, as a single dose, it is not harmful.
-Therefore, my recommendation is this:
+My recommendation is this:

 Since the time I originally wrote this article, the cookware industry has made some changes.
 Today, many cookware products made of hard anodized aluminum are coated with nonstick surfaces.
-Nonstick surfaces have their own health issues, especially when scratched or exposed to foods.
+Nonstick surfaces have their own health issues, especially when scratched or exposed to high heat.
 Even the outside of aluminum cookware is now often coated.
 This does limit the exposure to aluminum.
 Beware of these products if the outside nonstick surface is scratched.
 ALSO NOTE: When baking, I see a lot of baking products made of native aluminum like baking sheets, etc.

 Aluminum is everywhere.
 If you are like me and try to eat healthy, the cookware we use is a place where aluminum exposure can be reduced.
 As a tester of a lot of cookware, I admit I do like the way anodized aluminum cooks.
-For me, I try to use the healthy cookware materials I mention in my other articles, and pay attention to the surface quality of any anodized aluminum cookware I may use.
+For me, I try to use the healthy cookware materials I mention in my other articles, or the recommended cookware sets above, and pay attention to the surface quality of any anodized aluminum cookware I may use.
 We may not be able to control the aluminum in our food when we eat out, but it is something we can control at home.

 In this article, I offered information about how common aluminum is in our environment, and how dangerous it can be if too much accumulates in our body.
 By itself, the aluminum leached from a single cooking with anodized aluminum cookware is not harmful.
 The caution is in the accumulation of aluminum not only from cookware, but also from other sources already in our environment and other products we may consume.